-Since 1921, 189 California Department of Transportation employees have been killed on the job.
+Since 1921, 189 California Department of Transportation employees have been killed in the line of duty.
 One of the biggest hazards is from motorists who do not exercise caution while driving where highway workers are present.

-Each year on statewide Worker Memorial Day, Caltrans honors these employees by placing their names on a memorial plaque in the lobby of the Caltrans Headquarters building in Sacramento.
+Each spring on statewide Workers Memorial Day, Caltrans honors these employees during a memorial tribute at the State Capitol and by placing any new names on a memorial plaque in the lobby of the Caltrans Headquarters building in Sacramento.

 The following Caltrans employees have been killed on the job since January of 1993: